-Nowruz (also Nouruz, Naw-ruz or Norooz), the Persian New Year, is one of the most important holy days for Zoroastrians.
-Many other communities also celebrate it, including Bahá’ís, Sufis, and some Muslims.
-Nowruz falls on March 21 on the Fasli seasonal calendar.
-Parsis who follow the Shahenshai or Kadami (Qadmi) calendars celebrate the spring equinox as Jamshed-i-Nouroz and New Year’s Day in July or August.
+March 21, 2022 (Fasli Calendar); August 18, 2022 (Shenshai Calendar) Nowruz (also Naw-ruz or Norooz), Persian New Year, is one of the most important holy days for Zoroastrians.
+Many other traditions also observe it, including Bahá’ís, Sufis, and some Muslims.
+Nowruz falls on March 21 in the Fasli calendar.
+Parsis who use the Shenshai or Qadmi calendars celebrate the spring equinox as Jamshed-i-Nouroz and New Year’s in July or August.

-Nowruz is a celebration of God, the spiritual and material creation and the elements: earth, sky, water, air, plants and animals.
-In preparation for the New Year, believers clean and decorate their homes.
-On Nowruz, they visit the Fire Temple, perform Jashn (worship), visit relatives and friends, and enjoy special foods and rituals.
+Nowruz is a celebration of God, the creation, and the elements: earth, sky, water, air, plants and animals.
+Believers clean and decorate their homes in honor of the New Year.
+On Nowruz, they visit the Fire Temple to worship, visit relatives and friends, and enjoy special foods and rituals.

-Khordad Sal, the Prophet Zarathustra’s birthday, is an important holiday.
-Also called Greater Nowruz, it is celebrated six days after Nowruz.
-Family and community are core values of the faith, and Khordad Sal brings families and friends together.
-Celebrants decorate their homes with flowers and their entryways or floors with Rangoli, designs made with brightly colored powder.
+March 26, 2022 (Fasli); August 24, 2022 (Senshai) Khordad Sal, or Greater Nowruz, is the Prophet Zarathustra’s birthday.
+Believers celebrate this important holiday six days after Nowruz.
+Family and community are core values of Zoroastrianism.
+Thus, Khordad Sal is an occasion that unites families and friends.
+Celebrants fill their homes with flowers and decorate entryways or floors with rangoli, designs made with colored powder.
 After offering prayers at the Fire Temple, believers visit friends, enjoy a feast, and make resolutions for the future.

-Zoroastrians observe six five-day festivals that celebrate the sanctity of God’s universal creations.
-During each Gahambar, the five material creations are honored: earth, water, plants, animals and humans.
-Celebrants spend the first four days reciting scriptures and come together on the fifth day for a feast.
+Zoroastrians observe six seasonal festivals that celebrate the sanctity of God’s universal creations.
+Each Gahambar lasts five days and honors the five material creations: earth, water, plants, animals and humans.
+Believers spend the first four days reciting scriptures and come together on the last day for a feast.

 The six Gahambars are:

 Maidyozarem.
-The year’s first Gahambar, Maidyozarem is the mid-spring festival.
-It falls on the 41st to 45th days of the year (usually April 30 to May 4).
-This festival is associated with heaven and creation of the stars and the universe’s fire.
+The mid-spring festival is the year’s first Gahambar.
+It falls on the 41st to 45th days of the year, usually April 30 to May 4.
+Maidyozarem honors heaven and the creation of the stars.

 Paitishahema.
-The third Gahambar, Paitishahem is associated with the creation of earth and the fall harvest.
+The third festival commemorates earth’s creation and the fall harvest.
 It takes place on the 176th to 180th days (September 12 to 16).

 Ayathrem.
-Ayathrem is associated with vegetation, which is considered to be the first sign of life after creation.
-This Gahambar marks the return of cattle herds from grazing in faraway lands.
-Zoroastrians celebrate Ayathrem on the 206th to 210th days, usually October 12 to 16.
+Ayathrem is associated with vegetation, believed to be the first sign of life after creation.
+This festival marks the return of cattle from grazing in faraway lands.
+Zoroastrians celebrate it on the 206th to 210th days, usually October 12 to 16.

 Maidyarem.
-The midwinter festival, Maidyarem is associated with the evolution of animals.
-The fifth Gahambar is celebrated on the 286th through 290th days, typically December 31 to January 4.
+This midwinter festival celebrates the evolution of animals.
+The fifth Gahambar falls on days 286 through 290, typically December 31 to January 4.

 Hamaspathmaidyem.
-The Festival of All Souls, the last Gahambar falls on the 361st to 365th days (March 16 to 20).
-Hamaspathmaidyem marks the spring equinox and is associated with humankind’s evolution on the earth.
+Zoroastrians observe the Festival of All Souls on days 361 to 365 days (March 16 to 20).
+It marks the spring equinox and humans’ evolution on the earth.

-Zoroastrians following the Shahenshai calendar observe Fravardeghan Days (Muktad) during the last 10 days of the religious year, in preparation for the New Year.
-During these holy days, it’s believed that the fravashis (spirits) of the righteous departed come back to Earth.
-Believers welcome and honor them with special rituals and offerings.
+August 8 -17, 2022 Zoroastrians following the Shenshai calendar observe Muktad during the last 10 days of the religious year.
+During this time, they believe, the fravashis (spirits) of the righteous departed return to Earth.
+Believers welcome them with special rituals and offerings.

-Families dress in white and cover their heads before visiting the fire temple daily.
-Each day, they pour fresh water into silver or copper vases, where the departed ancestors are believed to stay.
+Families dress in white and cover their heads before visiting the fire temple.
+Each day, they pour fresh water into silver or copper vases, where departed ancestors are thought to stay.
 The families offer roses and other flowers, fruit, and vegetarian food, while priests recite prayers and burn incense.